Tim Kapucian

-Tim L. Kapucian (born August 2, 1967) is an American politician who served as a member of the Iowa Senate from the 38th district.
+Tim L. Kapucian (born August 2, 1957) is an American politician who served as a member of the Iowa Senate from the 38th district.
 A Republican, he served from 2009 to 2021.

 Early life and education

 Kapucian was born in Keystone, Iowa.
 He earned a Bachelor of Science degree in animal science from Iowa State University.

 Career

 A farmer, he is the past president of the Iowa Pork Producers.
 Kapucian was elected in 2008 to the 20th district with 15,527 votes, defeating Democratic opponent Randy Braden.

-During his final session in the Senate, Kapuchian served as chair of the Transportation Committee.
+During his final session in the Senate, Kapucian served as chair of the Transportation Committee.
 He was also a member of the Statewide Interoperable Communications System Board.

 Personal life

 He resides in Keystone, Iowa with his wife Brenda and two children.